You could almost say pregnenolone is the "father" of all hormones!

 However, there is a problem…

-Aside from the natural decrease in pregnenolone that occurs as you age, research shows that higher doses of Testosterone Replacement Therapy (TRT) cause pregnenolone levels to drop even further.
+Aside from the natural decrease in pregnenolone that occurs as you age, research shows that higher doses of Testosterone Replacement Therapy (TRT) cause pregnenolone blood test levels to drop even further.
 This leads to a decrease in both DHEA and sex- hormone binding globulin (SHBG), two very important hormones for sexual health and libido.
 The decrease can be as high as 80 or 90%!

 However, there is a simple solution: add HCG to your supplementation.